amir734jj/cs655-lecture-notes/lab01/note.marp.md

 # Cool (Cont.)
 ## More about pattern matching

 Cool is strongly typed because we can only type convert between types that are possible.
-For example, in the following we should **not** be able to pattern matching from `C` to `String` (in one step):
+For example, in the following we should **not** be able to do pattern matching from `C` to `String` (in one step):

 ```
 Nothing -> Any -> | A -> B -> C